2ndQuadrant/pglogical/README.md

     the subscriber, default true

 - `pglogical.drop_provider(provider_name name)`
-  Removes the provider and disconnect all subscrbers from it.
+  Removes the provider and disconnect all subscribers from it.

   Parameters:
   - `subscriber_name` - name of the existing provider